 With IBCs storing a large quantity of potentially hazardous materials, the physical storage of your IBCs will fall under your obligations under the Pollution Prevention Control Regulations and your Waste Management Licence.

-The information contained in these documents together with your internal risk assessment will determine whether a bund is required as part of your IBC storage solution.
+The information contained in these documents together with your internal risk assessment will determine whether bunded storage is required as part of your IBC storage solution.

-The guidelines for the use of bunds is to ensure you have 110% capacity of the volume of your largest container or 25% of the total volume stored.
+The guidelines for the use of bunds, or sumps as they are sometimes referred to, is to ensure you have 110% capacity of the volume of your largest container or 25% of the total volume stored.